blackbonehoneybadger/KingFace/README.md

 # KingFace

+*Where creators become kings.*

-This repository contains a simple proof-of-concept for the **KingFace** Web3 social network.
-It includes a React frontend that demonstrates connecting a Phantom wallet and uploading media content into three columns for videos, audio and images.
+This repository hosts an early prototype of the **KingFace** Web3 social network built on Solana.
+The current demo showcases a React frontend that lets users connect a Phantom wallet and upload media into three separate columns for video, audio and images.

 ## Development